abii225/WeatherCast/README.md

 Getting Started
 To run WeatherCast locally and experience the power of live weather updates and dynamic forecasting, follow these simple steps:

-Clone the repository: git clone https://github.com/your-username/WeatherCast.git Navigate to the project directory: cd WeatherCast Install dependencies: npm install
+-Clone the repository: git clone https://github.com/your-username/WeatherCast.git

+-Navigate to the project directory: cd WeatherCast

+-Install dependencies: npm install

-Start the development server: npm run dev
+-Start the development server: npm run dev

 Feel free to explore, contribute, and make WeatherCast your preferred choice for staying informed about the weather.

 Note: Don't forget to star the repository if you find WeatherCast helpful!
 If you encounter any issues or have suggestions, please open an issue – your feedback is valuable to us.